jentery/401/index.md

 *Thursday, October 5th*

 * Please read Mozilla's ["Multimedia Embedding,"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding) ["Images in HTML,"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Images_in_HTML) ["Video and Audio Content,"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content) ["From Object to Inline Frame,"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies) and ["Responsive Images."](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)
-* Please also continue to work on the content for your first website (Site 1).
+* I recommend continuing to work on the content for your first website (Site 1).
 Some of it can still be rough at this point.
 Plan to polish it next week, tho.
 * In-class workshops: "Embed Your Own" and "Responsive Design"

 *You should have six entries in your design log (including one for version 2) by the end of this week.*